 Assets eligible for inclusion in the LCR as high quality liquid assets.
 The LCR eligible liquidity pool also covers both Pillar 1 and Pillar 2 risks.

-The sum of our Business banking, Commercial Banking and Global Corporate Banking loan balances.
+The sum of our Business banking, Corporate & Commercial Banking and Corporate & Investment Banking loan balances.

 The fair value of these financial instruments is based on unadjusted quoted prices for identical assets or liabilities in an active market that the Santander UK group has the ability to access at the measurement date.